IRL-CT/badrobotsIRL/README.md

 For the `full` feature set, features are organized by modality and can be combined in 22 different subsets:

-- **Pose** — upper-body keypoints (nose, neck, shoulders, elbows, wrists, eyes, ears) + deltas
+- **Pose**: upper-body keypoints (nose, neck, shoulders, elbows, wrists, eyes, ears) + deltas
-- **Facial** — OpenFace action units (AU) + gaze vectors
+- **Facial**: OpenFace action units (AU) + gaze vectors
-- **Audio** — openSMILE eGeMAPSv02 low-level descriptors
+- **Audio**: openSMILE eGeMAPSv02 low-level descriptors
-- **Text** — CLIP text embeddings (PCA-reduced)
+- **Text**: CLIP text embeddings (PCA-reduced)
-- **Cosine** — CLIP text cosine similarity distance
+- **Cosine**: CLIP text cosine similarity distance

 Feature sets `curated_v4`, `catch22`, `tsfresh`, `rf`, and `selectkbest` use all available features without per-modality splitting.

 ## Fusion Strategies (RNNs)

-- **Early Fusion** — modality features are concatenated before being input to the model
+- **Early Fusion**: modality features are concatenated before being input to the model
-- **Intermediate Fusion** — each modality is processed by independent RNN layers, then intermediate representations are concatenated and passed through shared layers
+- **Intermediate Fusion**: each modality is processed by independent RNN layers, then intermediate representations are concatenated and passed through shared layers
-- **Late Fusion** — each modality is trained by a separate RNN, then their outputs are concatenated for final classification
+- **Late Fusion**: each modality is trained by a separate RNN, then their outputs are concatenated for final classification

 ## Windowing & Aggregation